Lisa Niemi: Personal life

 At age 14, at the Houston Ballet Dance Company, Niemi met the owner and director's son, Patrick Swayze; the two eventually got married when she was 19 years old.
-Niemi and Swayze were married on June 12, 1975, and remained married until Swayze's death from pancreatic cancer on September 14, 2009.
+Niemi and Swayze married on June 12, 1975, and remained married until Swayze's death from pancreatic cancer on September 14, 2009.
 Shortly after they wed, the couple moved to New York City to pursue their dance careers until the late 1970s, when they relocated to Los Angeles, California.
 In addition to dancing and filmmaking, they ran a construction business and raised horses together.
 The Swayzes had no children.

 In 1985, Lisa Swayze began living on a 5 acre homestead near the Angeles National Forest, along with a "menagerie of dogs, prized Arabian horses and rodeo cattle".
 She also had a 20000 acre ranch in New Mexico.

 She is a licensed pilot and flew Swayze to his cancer treatments prior to his death.
 While filming One Last Dance in Winnipeg, Manitoba, Niemi was made an honorary citizen of the city.
 After her husband's death, she became the Chief Ambassador of Hope for Pancreatic Cancer Action Network.
 In July 2011, she was made a Dame of the Royal Order of Francis I of the Two Sicilies.

 On December 28, 2013, it was announced that she was engaged to Albert DePrisco, a jeweler.
-On May 25, 2014, the couple were married.
+On May 25, 2014, the couple married.